Mrityunjay14/Health_Anaytics/README.md

 4. **Explore Dashboards & Reports**

 ## 📌 Conclusion
-This project demonstrates **real-world data analytics skills** by integrating SQL, Power BI, and Excel to generate healthcare insights.
-It is a valuable addition to any **Data Analyst Portfolio**.
+This project showcases **real-world data analytics skills**, integrating **SQL, Power BI, and Excel** to extract valuable healthcare insights.
+It highlights expertise in **data transformation, visualization, and business intelligence**.
 ---
 🚀 **Connect with me on LinkedIn**: [Mrityunjay Gupta](https://www.linkedin.com/in/mrityunjay-gupta-663290263/)